 The ODCG Convener presents an overview of the ongoing drafting of key messages for the fourth ENTSO-E offshore paper, focusing on system operations, governance, and redistribution.
 Draft slides were circulated the previous week for cross-committee review and are foreseen to be sent for approval, while the drafting team will continue working in parallel on the development of a full paper.
-Furthermore, a cross-committee webinar has been scheduled for 27 April 2021 to allow for more in-depth exchanges between committee members and members of the drafting team.
+Furthermore, a cross-committee members and members of the drafting team.
 The convener also explains that a separate short "umbrella paper" is being drafted by PCG for advocacy purposes, summarising the main messages and positions expressed in the existing position papers, such that it can easily be shared with key stakeholders and decision-makers.